IainStevenson/docker.multi.service.reverse.proxy/src/linux.md

 After which you can perform actions requiring root access by prefixing other commands with ```sudo```

 ## For editing files

+I recommend Nano for devs having a hard time with linux tools.

 ```
 apt install nano
 ```

 # List CA certificates